Intercultural dialogue actions organised by ALF Swedish members to promote diversity and more inclusive societies.

 During the open call, we received 22 proposals from 21 network members and 1 application from the non-member organisation Nema Problema.
 Three proposals oulinted a joint collaboration with other network members.

-The following organisations received the support:
+The following member organisations received the support:

 Activity: Come, Join, Lead!